The-Bioinformatics-Group/Debaryomyces_hansenii/Work_files/Only_Debaryomyceshansenii/Variant_calling/post_freebayes/README.md

 Using vcffilter I could filter them, but still not extract fields to create a table:

 	$ ~/vcflib/bin/vcffilter -g "DP > 10" Deha_finalvcf.vcf > Deha_vcffilter10DPg.vcf

+#### Counting snps and indels:

+Number of snps: ~ 342649

+Number of ins: ~ 9753

+Number of del: ~ 10266

+Number of complex variations: ~ 55128